 In 1876, the family opened the Poland Spring House which shortly became a popular attraction for the country’s social and political elite.
 The hotel, eventually comprised of over 350 guest rooms, a barber shop, dance and photography studios, pool room, music hall, bowling alley, dining facilities, fire sprinkler system and elevators, served as the crown jewel of the resort grounds.
 Its design and amenities were used to develop several other Hiram Ricker & Sons operated hotels, including the Samoset and the Mt.
 Kineo House.

 The resort also took an unprecedented step in 1894 when it purchased the Maine State Building from the state.
 The building, constructed of granite, hardwoods, and slate from Maine, was originally constructed as the state entry for the Columbian Exposition or Chicago Worlds Fair of 1893.
 Designed by Lewiston native Charles Sumner Frost, the building was purchased by the Rickers, disassembled, transported to Poland Spring, reassembled and dedicated for use as a library and art gallery for the resort guests.
-It remains as one of only a handful of buildings left from the almost 200 that comprised the grand and historic fair.
+It remains as one of 5 left from the almost 200 that comprised the grand and historic fair.

 In 1895, the family opened a nine-hole golf course, one of the first in the state, after commissioning Arthur Fenn, as its designer.
 Fenn was the first American born professional golfer and course designer.
 He stayed on for many years as the golf pro at the resort.
 By the early twentieth century, the resort desired a modernization of the course and contracted with Donald Ross to redesign the course and expand it to eighteen holes.
 Ross is recognized as one of the most celebrated golf architects of all times and designed, re-designed, or expanded eleven courses in the state, the one at Poland Spring being the oldest.